eda-ricercatore/gulyas-scripts/notes/python.md

 		* rollback()
 		* cursor()
-	- There exists *cursor object methods* that allow users/developers to execute SQL operations on, and fetch data from, the *SQL* database.
+	- There exists *cursor object methods* that allow users/developers to execute SQL operations on, and fetch data from, the *SQL* database, traverse/enumerate the elements in the *SQL*  database.